fangq/mcx/README.txt

 I.  Introduction

-Monte Carlo eXtreme (MCX) is simulation software for modeling photon propagation in 3D turbid media.
+Monte Carlo eXtreme (MCX) is simulation software for modeling photon propagation in 3D heterogeneous turbid media.
 By taking advantage of the multi-core processors and extremely low memory latency of a low-cost graphics card, this program is able to perform Monte Carlo (MC) simulations at a blazing speed, typically over 300 times faster than fully optimized CPU-based MC code.

 The algorithm details of this software can be found in the Reference [1].
 A short summary of the main features includes:

 *.
-3D arbitrary media
-*. boundary reflection support
+3D heterogeneous media represented by voxelated array *. boundary reflection support
 *. time-resolved photon migration
+*. saving photon partial lengths at detectors
 *. optimized random number generators
 *. build-in fluence normalization
-*. cross-platform graphics user interface
+*. improved accuracy near the source with atomic operations *. cross-platform graphics user interface

 The software can be used on Windows, Linux and Mac OS.
 Two variants